deanturpin/germs.dev/posts/oop.md

----
-title: Object-oriented programming
-subtitle: OOPs I did it again...
+# OOP I did it again
-date: 2019-09-15
-tags:
-- revision
-- oop
----

-# Object-oriented programming

 OOP is a programming paradigm based on the concept of "objects", which may contain data, in the form of fields often known as attributes; and code in the